-ure 4, the utility variance frontier is linear, meaning that the drop in the conditional volatility of the utility of one country is almost entirely offset by the increase in volatility of the other country.
-As a result, $Var_t(\Delta m{t+1}) + Var_t(\Delta m{t+1}^)$ is time-invariant.
-Given the higher correlation of the stochastic discount factors that is associated to the enhanced risk-sharing opportunity (see Figure 7), the exchange rate volatility has an inverse U-shape with respect to the log-ratio of the Pareto weights (Figure 8).
-Equivalently, starting from an equal distribution of wealth, the impulse response of the exchange rate volatility is negative.
+In a model with long-run growth news, most of the volatility of the stochastic discount rates is driven by the continuation utilities.
+As shown in the top-right panel of figure 4, the utility variance frontier is linear, meaning that the drop in the conditional volatility of the utility of one country is almost entirely offset by the increase in volatility of the other country.
+As a result, $Var_t(\Delta m{t+1}) + Var_t(\Delta m{t+1}^)$ is close to being time invariant